rekomerio/trionic7-can-mcp2515/README.md

 in to the I-BUS or P-BUS.

 ### Required parts
- - Arduino Nano or similar microcontoller
+ - Arduino Nano or similar microcontoller capable of SPI communication
  - MCP2515 CAN shield
  - Bluetooth receiver of your choice
  - Voltage stepdown converter
- - 12 pixed WS2812 LED ring
+ - 12 pixel WS2812 LED ring

 To use the telephone mode, it is required to make custom AUX connection to your radio.

 [Link to DIY AUX tutorial](http://saabworld.net/showthread.php?t=28000)

-### Current features:
+### Currently implemented:
  - Read button presses from SID and steering wheel
  - Write custom messages to SID
  - Adjustment of LED brightness by the car light level sensor